Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Problem Setup

-Consider a $K$-arm bandit setting with arms $\{a_i\} \in \mathcal{K}$, where $i = 1, 2, \ldots, K$.
-For the discussion in this paper, let us assume that $K = 2^d$.
-It may be noted that in case the number of arms is not a power of 2, the same can be transformed into one by adding {\it dummy} arms which are sub-optimal with a probability of 1 (e.g., arms with a constant reward of $-\infty$).
-The reward $R_{a_i}(t)$ of an arm $a_i$ at time $t$ is assumed to be a Gaussian distributed random variable with mean $\mu_i(t)$ and variance $\sigma^2$.
-Thus, the variance of all the arms is constant and is the same for all arms\footnote{This assumption is simply due to the ease of notations and the derivation of the regret bounds.
+Consider a $K$-arm bandit setting with arms $a_i \in \mathcal{K}$, where $i = 0, 2, \ldots, K-1$.
+For the discussion in this paper, let us assume that $K = 2^d$ for some $d \in \mathbb{Z}^+$.
+It may be noted that in case the number of arms is not a power of 2, the same can be transformed into one by adding {\it dummy} arms which are sub-optimal with a probability 1 (e.g., arms with a constant reward of $-\infty$).
+The policy of the player is denoted by $\pi$.
+In other words ${\pi}(t) = a_i$ refers to the player pulling arm $a_i$ at time $t$.

+{\bf Reward distribution:} The reward $R_i(t)$ of an arm $a_i$ at time $t$ is assumed to be an instance of a truncated Gaussian random variable $\mathcal{N}\left(\mu_i(t), \sigma^2, R_{\rm max}\right)$ with mean $\mu_i(t)$, variance $\sigma^2$, and truncation limits $0$ and $R_{\rm max}$~\cite{burkardt2014truncated}.
+This assumption is valid for most practical wireless applications, e.g., upper bound on received power, \ac{SINR}, or data-rate by the wireless nodes.
+We note that the regret guarantees derived in this paper holds for any sub-Gaussian distribition of the rewards.
+The assumption of the trunctated Gaussian is

+It is worth to note that according to the above, the variance of all the arms is constant and is the same for all arms\footnote{This assumption is simply due to the ease of notations and the derivation of the regret bounds.
 The algorithm can be executed with this assumption does not hold.
-However, the regret analysis for such a case is much more involved and will be investigated in a future work.}, however, the mean is a function of time. \begin{assumption} We assume that at all times: $R_{a_i}(t) \leq R_{max}, \quad \forall i = 1, 2, \ldots, K.$ \end{assumption} In other words, the reward of all the arms is bounded above.
-Such an assumption is valid for most practical wireless applications, e.g., upper bound on received power or data-rate.
-Additionally, we assume a success or failure event associated to each $R_{a_i}(t)$ which are generated according to Bernoulli i.i.d. observations.
-Corresponding to each reward, the agent observes a success event with a probability:
+However, the regret analysis for such a case is much more involved and will be investigated in a future work.}, however, the mean is a function of time.

+{\bf Success/Failure events:} Furthermore, we assume that in addition to the reward, the player observes a success or failure event $R_{\pi, {\rm B}}(t)$ corresponding to each $R_\pi(t) = R_i(t)$ given that $\pi(t) = a_i$.
+The value of $R_{\pi, {\rm B}}(t)$ is drawn from a Bernoulli distribution with parameter $\frac{R_\pi(t)}{R_{\rm max}}$.
+For example, in latency-constrained networks, $R_\pi(t)$ may correspond to the transmission \ac{SINR}, while $R_{\pi, {\rm B}}(t)$ corresponds to the event of successful packet reception which depends not only on $R_{\pi}(t)$ but also on other network parameters such as cell-load.
+It is precisely this uncertainty that we model using the Bernoulli trial.
+We note that the agent has access to both $R_\pi(t)$ and $R_{\pi, {\rm B}}(t)$.
+The availability of the $R_{\pi, {\rm B}}(t)$ with the player naturally leads to the choice of Beta priors in the \ac{TS} phase of our algorithm.